 Evaluation Ty Marks

 End Semester Eva 50

-Continuous Evalu ıation 50
+Continuous Evalu lation 50

 a) Test Paper - 1 (Written/Oral) 10

-b) Test Paper - 2 (Written/Oral) 10
+b) Test Paper - 2 (10

-c) Assignment Seminar Record Viva-Voce Any other relevant mode of evaluation Assignment (Any three - each for 10 marks) 10 X 3 = 30 Marks
+c) Assignment Seminar Record (Any three - each Viva-Voce for 10 marks) Any other relevant mode of evaluation 10 X 3 = 30 Marks

-Total 100
+Total

 - 1. What are some key advancements in sports equipment technology that have improved athlete performance? - 2.
 How has the use of GPS tracking devices revolutionized coaching and training methods in team sports? - 3.
 Explain the concept of "smart stadiums" and how they enhance the fan experience. - 4.
-What are some ethical considerations surrounding the use of performance-enhancing technology in sports?
+What are some ethical considerations surrounding the use of performanceenhancing technology in sports?

-KU10DSCPES507: PERFORMANCE ANALYSIS
+KU10DSCPES507: PERFORMANCE ANALYSIS IN SPORTS